MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 ### Limit work done in login event subscribers

 The events _OnCompanyOpen_ and _OnCompanyOpenCompleted_ are raised every time a session is created.
 Only when the code for all event subscribers on these events has completed can the session start running AL code.
-Until code has completed completed, the session creation process will wait.
+Until code has completed, the session creation process will wait.
 For interactive sessions, the user will see a spinner.
 Web service calls (SOAP, OData, or API) or background sessions (job queue, scheduled tasks, page background tasks) will not start running.

 This behavior means that you must design such code in a way that is minimally intrusive, for example, set low timeouts for outgoing web service calls.